dortania/OpenCore-Install-Guide/config.plist/haswell.md

 * Haswell with only iGPU
   * iMac14,1
+    * If you plan to later run macOS 11, Big Sur, iMac14,4 will be the recommended SMBIOS
 * Haswell with dGPU
   * iMac14,2
+    * If you plan to later run macOS 11, Big Sur, iMac15,1 will be the recommended SMBIOS
 * Haswell Refresh (Devil's Canyon)
   * iMac15,1
 * Broadwell